 In this course, students will explore the various common business applications available to run on Linux.
-This includes Star Office, Open Office, Evolution, Mozilla, Gimp, and many other useful, open-source programs that are generally available free from sources on the internet.
+These include Star Office, Open Office, Evolution, Mozilla, Gimp, and many other useful, open-source programs, which are generally available free from sources on the Internet.